top of page

 • Support You Can Rely On.

-• Home Study (Basic and Advanced)
+• Home Study Microcurrent Body Sculpturing

 • Live Webinar

 A microcurrent treatment delivers tiny doses of current similar to current moving through our body enhancing circulation and bathing tissue in oxygen and vital nutrients.
+The session is sub-sensory, and so relaxing that clients often fall asleep.

 Skincare professionals often ask about device accessories, and if they should treat with probes or conductive gloves.
 Conductive gloves were first designed with conductive carbon fabric.
 Manufacturers now offer “silver infused woven gloves which incorporate antimicrobial technology to help resistance to microorganisms.”